jthughes/blog/100factorial.md

 [Link](https://twitter.com/DavidKButlerUoA/status/910312037753827329)

 ## Ten statements
+Below are ten statements concerning X, a whole number between 1 and 10 (inclusive).
+Not all of the statements are true, but not all of them are false either.
+What number is X?
+1. X equals the sum of the statement numbers of the false statements in this list.
+2. X is less than the number of flase statements in this list, or statement 1 is false, but not both.
+3. There are exactly three true statements in this list, or statement 1 is false, but not both.
+4. The previous three statements are all false, or statement 9 is true, or both.
+5. Either X is odd, or statement 7 is true, but not both.
+6. Exactly two of the odd-numbered statements are false.
+7. X is the number of a true statement.
+8. The even-numbered statements are either all true or all false.
+9. X equals three times the statement number of the first true statement in this list, or statement 4 is false, or both.
+10. X is even, or statement 6 is true, or both.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I found this one in my puzzle folder dated the year 2000.
 Not sure where it came from.
 They started it at <a href="https://twitter.com/hashtag/100factorial?src=hash&amp;ref_src=twsrc%5Etfw">#100factorial</a> today. <a href="https://t.co/a8g5mqp7K7">pic.twitter.com/a8g5mqp7K7</a></p>&mdash; David Butler (@DavidKButlerUoA) <a href="https://twitter.com/DavidKButlerUoA/status/905314421387411456?ref_src=twsrc%5Etfw">September 6, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [Link](https://twitter.com/DavidKButlerUoA/status/905314421387411456)

 ## Seven Sticks
+I have seven sticks, all different lengths, all a whole number of centimetres long.
+I can tell the longest one is less than 30 cm long, because it's shorter than a piece of paper, but other than that I have no way of measuring them.

+Whenever I pick three sticks from the pile, I find that I can't ever make a triangle with them.

+**How long is the shortest stick?**

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I showed this at Maths 1A lecture to advertise <a href="https://twitter.com/hashtag/100factorial?src=hash&amp;ref_src=twsrc%5Etfw">#100factorial</a>.
 Had a S come in today who was totally nerdsniped.
 Mission accomplished! <a href="https://t.co/iI04BT4Ubc">pic.twitter.com/iI04BT4Ubc</a></p>&mdash; David Butler (@DavidKButlerUoA) <a href="https://twitter.com/DavidKButlerUoA/status/894816167478517761?ref_src=twsrc%5Etfw">August 8, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>